Wave power: Consequences

 Oscillatory motion is highest at the surface and diminishes exponentially with depth.
 However, for standing waves (clapotis) near a reflecting coast, wave energy is also present as pressure oscillations at great depth, producing microseisms.
-Pressure fluctuations at greater depth are too small to be interesting for wave power.
+Pressure fluctuations at greater depth are too small to be interesting for wave power conversion.

 The behavior of Airy waves offers two interesting regimes: water deeper than half the wavelength, as is common in the sea and ocean, and shallow water, with wavelengths larger than about twenty times the water depth.
 Deep waves are dispersionful: Waves of long wavelengths propagate faster and tend to outpace those with shorter wavelengths.
 Deep-water group velocity is half the phase velocity.
 Shallow water waves are dispersionless: group velocity is equal to phase velocity, and wavetrains propagate undisturbed.

 The following table summarizes the behavior of waves in the various regimes: